melbin726/melbin726/README.md

 ## 🚀 About Me

-- 🔭 Currently working on **modern web applications** with Angular, React, and cutting-edge technologies[2]
+- 🔭 Currently crafting **modern web applications** with Angular, React, and cutting-edge technologies
 - 🌱 Expertise in **Angular 16**, **React**, **Node.js**, and **responsive design**
 - 👨‍💻 Passionate about creating **pixel-perfect user interfaces** and seamless user experiences
 - 🎨 Strong background in **UI/UX design** with focus on modern, clean aesthetics